xmartlabs/tf_tabular/README.md

 - [ ] Parse dataset to separate numeric vs categoricals, multihots and sequencials
 - [ ] Implement other types of normalization
-- [ ] Support computing vocab and normalization params?
+- [ ] Support computing vocab and normalization params instead of receiving them as parameters
 - [ ] Improve documentation and provide more usage examples

 ## License